 - Place into the freezer for 30 minutes.

-- When ready to eat, allow the bars to sit out on the counter for 5-10 minutes first, then serve.
+- When ready to eat, allow the bars to sit out on the counter for 5-10 minutes first, then slice and serve.

 These are messy to make but once they've hardened in the fridge, they should cut clean!

 Nutrition InformationYield 9 Serving Size 9

 Amount Per Serving Calories 574Total Fat 34gSaturated Fat 13gTrans Fat 0gUnsaturated Fat 18gCholesterol 14mgSodium 266mgCarbohydrates 68gFiber 4gSugar 49gProtein 8g